 "Let the prick pick it up."
 Richie Boy hung up the phone.
 His ear was boiling red.
 Better his than mine.
 I have no one talking in my head while I sleep.

 "You're right about that."
-I don't talk about any customers like that, although Richie Boy's father considers all Gs are POS or pieces of shit and they proved the truth of Manny's words more often than not.
+I don't talk about any customers like that, although Richie Boy's father considers all Gs are POS or pieces of shit and they proved him right more often than not.

-Richie Boy was stuck here, but he made another sale.
+Richie Boy made another sale.
 We closed early.
 The snow was gaining on the rock salt and shovels.
 His wife was waiting at home.
 A bottle of wine would be my companion for the night.
 Later a telephone call would join me with Mem.
 She would know from the tone of my voice that I had been drinking.

 "It's a snow day."